Dolores Kohl Education Foundation

-The Dolores Kohl education foundation was established with the goal of enhancing children’s learning through the support of exemplary teaching.
+The Dolores Kohl Education Foundation was established to enhance children's learning by supporting exemplary teaching.
 The Dolores Kohl Education Foundation was launched in 1972 as a private, not-for-profit international operating foundation that creates and directs its own programs.
 A catalyst for excellence in education, the Foundation has developed numerous education and arts programs in the United States and abroad.
-The Foundation currently directs early childhood teaching awards and an urban early literacy program that includes a traveling children’s museum-on-wheels.
+The Foundation currently directs early childhood teaching awards and an urban early literacy program that includes a traveling children's museum-on-wheels.
 The Foundation is in Highland Park, Illinois.